 Hauraki Gulf Posters 2017

-As part of Seaweek 2017 the New Zealand Herald will publish a series of posters produced by the Hauraki Gulf Forum in association with Young Ocean Explorers.
+As part of Seaweek 2017 the New Zealand Herald published a series of posters produced by the Hauraki Gulf Forum in association with Young Ocean Explorers.
 You don’t need to live near the Hauraki Gulf to enjoy these Posters.
 It features many species found around the coastline of New Zealand.

 They feature many of the animals found in the Gulf’s near-shore, mid-water and deep water environments – and Riley Hathaway!